vandycknick/blog/2022/2022-01-28-writing-a-container-runtime-from-scratch-in-typescript.md

 cover: ./assets/2022-01-28-writing-a-container-runtime-from-scratch-in-typescript/cover.jpg
 ---

 Containerization and especially Docker, has become immensely popular over the last couple of years.
+But Docker in't unique or the first of its kind, you may have heard about [LXC](https://github.com/lxc/lxc), [rkt](https://github.com/rkt/rkt), or maybe even [OpenVZ](https://openvz.org/).
+What

 Even though Docker isn't unique or the first of its kind, it quickly became a developer's favourite thanks to its fantastic developer experience.
 Spawning a new shell with Docker is child's play, a quick `docker run -it ubuntu bash` provides a containerized ubuntu environment in no time.
 It's fast because there's no VM involved but still offers a good level of security by shielding off other parts of the operating system.
 Even wrapping up a new service or website in an image and shipping it up to production can be done with just a few lines on the command line.
 Over time whole ecosystems have spun up around it, Kubernetes or Docker Swarm for orchestration, alternative engines like podman, ebpf flavoured networking components, and the list goes on and on.
 It's mind-boggling how many tools are out there and how amazing this community and ecosystem has become.
 But have you ever dared to take a step back and wondered how containers work under the hood?
 Have you ever asked yourself what components make up a container?
 Have you ever gone hunting down the Linux source code to find that one magical API call that creates a new container?
 Well, I certainly have, and in this post we are going on a bit of a journey deep down into the Linux kernel.
 We'llgo over all the nitty-gritty details and see how the sausage gets made by writing our own container runtime from scratch in TypeScript.

 ## Setting the scene

+I highly recommend running any of the following code snippets in a Virtual machine.
+While 99% of the code we'll write is rather harmless, there is a small section in this post that could cause permanent data loss if you manage to get a few wires crossed.
+Thats exactly why the `Vagrantfile` is there, it allows me to provide a safe pretested environment.
+Don't worry if you don't know Vagrant or have never heard about it before.
+In essence, Vagrant is similar to Docker, but instead of creating containers with Vagrant you end up with full-blown virtual machines.
+You can easily get it installed from [here](https://www.vagrantup.com/), and a simple `vagrant up` followed by a `vagrant ssh` allows you to follow along with the rest of the article without issues.

 Before jumping straight down the deep end, there are a couple of things I would like to get out of the way first.
 If you already are a seasoned containerization specialist or only care about the code, feel free to jump right into the next section.
 If not, let's get through some of the basics first and make sure we're all on the same page.
 Throughout the rest of this article, I'm mainly going to look at things from a Docker perspective, but the core concepts basically apply to any container runtime out there.
 Using Docker for this exercise makes things easier giving most people will have some level of familiarity with it.

-### Containers don't run on docker

-This is a general misconception and the internet is generally wrong on this one.
-Ever looked up [docker architecture](https://www.google.com/search?q=docker+architecture&tbm=isch&ved=2ahUKEwjBm8z14qr1AhXTuqQKHUjwBLYQ2-cCegQIABAA&oq=docker+archit&gs_lcp=CgNpbWcQARgAMgQIABBDMgUIABCABDIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBggAEAUQHjIGCAAQBRAeMgYIABAFEB4yBggAEAUQHjoHCCMQ7wMQJzoICAAQsQMQgwE6CAgAEIAEELEDUMIGWL4RYI4aaABwAHgAgAHQAYgBsAmSAQYxMS4yLjGYAQCgAQGqAQtnd3Mtd2l6LWltZ8ABAQ&sclient=img&ei=EgjeYcHKOdP1kgXI4JOwCw&bih=911&biw=1904) on google.
-Most of the architecture diagrams here come straight from the docker marketing department.
-BUt containers do not run ON docker.
-Containers are just processes that run on the Linux kernel (or windows if thats what you fancy).

-Often thought of as cheap VMs, containers are just isolated groups of processes running on a single host.
-That isolation leverages several underlying technologies built into the Linux kernel: namespaces, cgroups, chroots, capabilities and lots of terms you've probably heard before.
-It basically boils down to these six things that allow us to create isolated processes:
+### Processes vs containers.

+talk about linux containers and vm containers -> OCI

 ![container engine architecture](./assets/2022-01-28-writing-a-container-runtime-from-scratch-in-typescript/container-architecture.png)